SMM Tips for Bloggers: Taking Your Social Media to the Next Level

 - Target your shares.
 The advantage is that you can target more finely as opposed to Facebook.
 Your first step is creating and joining circles and tagging people into the right circles, knowing who the key players are and socializing with them. \ If I had a local event, I could just share with my Philly Social Moms Circle.
 When I have a gluten free recipe, I share that my gluten and allergy free bloggers.
 This is an excellent way to sort and target posts for people who have multiple niches.

 - Do at least 15-20 pins per day.
-This article at White Gloves Social Media has a list of scheduling tools for Pinterest, if you need them, many of which are paid or limited.
+This PDF at White Gloves Social Media has a list of scheduling tools for Pinterest, if you need them, many of which are paid or limited.

 - Embed your board in relevant blog post to invite people to follow.